roysa/local-nginx-proxy/README.md

 1. regenerate all certificates including CA: `docker compose stop && rm -rf data/certs/* && docker compose up -d && wait 10 && docker compose restart`

 2. install new CA

+## Additional scripts

+### Add a virtual host containing the CA certificate

+- `bash scripts/setup-ca-host.sh`

+The script will create a virtual host with the CA certificate for remote access.
+The CA file URL is `http://nginx-proxy.local/ca.crt`.

+Please don't forget to add the "nginx-proxy.local" domain to the `/etc/hosts` file.

+Config files created and are editable:
+- `data/conf.d/local-ca.conf`
+- `data/html/index.html`

+The CA certificate file is copied to the `data/html` folder.